mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 ## Numba

 `numba` is an optimization based library that performs a huge speeds up.
-It works quite well with raw for loops and numpy operations.
+It works quite well with raw for loops and `numpy` operations (therefore not `math` recommended).
 It mainly performs two ideas to speed up the code:

 - Just In Time (JIT) compilation with `@jit`: To pre-compile your function into machine code and cache its calls.
 Due to thisc ompilation part, the compiler can apply multiple